-Mid-Missouri Sporting Event Cancellations
+Mid-Missouri sporting event cancellations

-COLUMBIA -- Due to inclement weather on the move toward Mid-Missouri, the following sporting events have been either rescheduled or canceled.
+COLUMBIA - Due to predicted inclement weather, the following sporting events involving mid-Missouri teams have been either rescheduled or canceled.

-- Missouri Valley College's baseball game scheduled for Tuesday, February 26th with Missouri Baptist University has been postponed due to the weather.
-MVC will host a nine-inning game with Missouri Baptist March 20th, and Missouri Baptist will host a nine-inning game on March 6th.

-- The Mizzou volleyball program will cancel its youth clinic, scheduled for Monday night at the Hearnes Center.
-The clinic was originally scheduled for 6:30 p.m.
-No make-up date has been scheduled at this point.
+Lincoln University: the baseball team will now open the weekend series against Missouri Southern in Joplin with two games on Thursday beginning at 3:00 p.m.
+CT, followed by one game on Friday and one game on Saturday.
+The final two games will both start at 1:00 p.m.
+CT.

 More News

-Note: [Editor's note: this story will be updated to reflect the most recent information.]